akashacms/akashacms-website/documents/install.html.md

     export PATH=$HOME/path/node_modules/.bin:${PATH}

 At this point you'll have to close the command window, and start a new one, so that it picks up the new PATH variable.

+On Windows a variant of this command will work, and let you avoid closing the window.
+This command can be saved in a `.cmd` file if you like:

+    set PATH=%PATH%;C:\Documents and Settings\David Herron\node_modules\.bin

 Then you can execute `akashacms` as a regular command

     C:\..> akashacms init akashacms-example
     C:\..> cd akashacms-example